 1.8.1 Terms defined elsewhere

+NOTE [b-ITU-T A.13] describes procedures followed for non-normative document types in addition to those defined in clause 1.8.2.

-1.8.1.1 Question (WTSA Resolution 1 (Rev. Hammamet, 2016)):): Description of an area of work to be studied, normally leading to the production of one or more new or revised Recommendations.
+1.8.1.1 Question ([ITU-T Res 1]): Description of an area of work to be studied, normally leading to the production of one or more new or revised Recommendations.

 1.8.2 Terms defined in this Recommendation

-1.8.2.1 amendment: An amendment to a Recommendation contains changes or additions to an already published ITU-T Recommendation.
+1.8.2.1 amendment: Changes or additions to an already published ITU T Recommendation..

-NOTE – An amendment is published by ITU-T as a separate document that contains primarily changes or additions.
-If it forms an integral part of the Recommendation, approval of an amendment follows the same approval procedures as for Recommendations; otherwise, it is agreed by the study group.
+NOTE –If an amendment forms an integral part of the Recommendation, approval of the amendment follows the same approval procedures as the Recommendation; otherwise (e.g., all changes are in Appendices), it is agreed by the study group.

-1.8.2.2 annex: An annex to a Recommendation contains material (e.g., technical detail or explanation) that is necessary to its overall completeness and comprehensibility and is therefore considered an integral part of the Recommendation.
+1.8.2.2 annex: Material (e.g. technical detail or explanation) that is necessary to its overall completeness and comprehensibility and is therefore considered an integral part of the Recommendation.

-NOTE 1 – As an annex is an integral part of the Recommendation, approval of an annex follows the same approval procedures as Recommendations.
+NOTE 1 – As an annex is an integral part of the Recommendation, approval of an annex follows the same approval procedures as the Recommendation.

 NOTE 2 – In common ITU-T | ISO/IEC texts, this element is called an "integral annex".

-1.8.2.3 appendix: An appendix to a Recommendation contains material that is supplementary to and associated with the subject matter of the Recommendation but is not essential to its completeness or comprehensibility.
+1.8.2.3 appendix: Material that is supplementary to and associated with the subject matter of the Recommendation but is not essential to its completeness or comprehensibility..

-NOTE 1 – An appendix is not considered to be an integral part of the Recommendation and thus it does not require the same approval procedures as Recommendations; agreement by the study group is sufficient.
+NOTE 1 – An appendix is not considered to be an integral part of the Recommendation and thus it does not require the same approval procedures as the Recommendation; agreement by the study group is sufficient.
+See [b-ITU-T A.13] for the case of an appendix agreed separately from its base Recommendation.

 NOTE 2 – In common ITU-T | ISO/IEC texts, this element is called a "non-integral annex".

-1.8.2.4 clause: The word clause shall be used to denote single-digit or multiple-digit numbered text passages.
+1.8.2.4 clause: Single-digit or multiple-digit numbered text passages.

-1.8.2.5 corrigendum: A corrigendum to a Recommendation contains corrections to an already published ITU-T Recommendation.
-A corrigendum is published by ITU-T as a separate document that contains only corrections.
-TSB may correct obvious errors by issuing a corrigendum with the concurrence of the study group chairman; otherwise, approval of a corrigendum follows the same approval procedures as Recommendations.
+1.8.2.5 corrigendum: Corrections to an already published ITUT Recommendation.
+Approval of a corrigendum follows the same approval procedure as an amendment..

 NOTE – In common ITU-T | ISO/IEC texts, this element is called a "technical corrigendum".

-1.8.2.6 implementers' guide: An implementers' guide is a document which records all identified defects (e.g., typographical errors, editorial errors, ambiguities, omissions or inconsistencies, and technical errors) associated with a Recommendation or a set of Recommendations and their status of correction, from their identification to final resolution.
+1.8.2.6 erratum: Corrections of publication and editorial errors in an already published ITU-T Recommendation.
+An erratum is published by TSB with the concurrence of the study group Chairman, in consultation with other relevant parties.

-NOTE – An implementers' guide is issued by ITU-T following agreement by a study group, or following agreement by a working party with the concurrence of the study group chairman.
-Typically, defect corrections are first collected in an implementers' guide and, at a time deemed appropriate by the study group, they are used to produce a corrigendum or are included as revisions to a Recommendation1.8.2.7 normative reference: Another document that contains provisions which, through reference to it, constitute provisions to the referring document.
+[]1.8.2.7 normative reference: The whole or parts of another document where the referenced document contains provisions which, through reference to it, constitute provisions to the referring document.

-1.8.2.8 supplement: A document which contains material which is supplementary to and associated with the subject matter of one or more Recommendations but which is not essential to their completeness or understanding and implementation.

-NOTE – Recommendation ITU-T A.13 deals with the subject of supplements to ITU-T Recommendations.

-1.8.2.9 text: The "text" of Recommendations is understood in a broad sense.
+1.8.2.8 text: The "text" of Recommendations is understood in a broad sense.
 It may contain printed or coded text and/or data (such as test images, graphics, software, etc.).